AICC/CMI-5_Spec_Current/cmi5_spec.md

 The following xAPI verbs are defined in this specification.

+Note that “cmi5 allowed” statements are NOT subject to the usage rules in this section.

+All statements in this section refer to "cmi5 defined" statements unless otherwise noted.

 AUs MUST use the below verbs that are indicated as mandatory in other sections of this specification.

+AU Verb Ordering Rules within an AU session are as follows:

+* No (cmi5 defined) verbs can be duplicated
+* Only zero or one of the set of {"Passed","Failed"} verbs are allowed (in cmi5 defined statements)
+* The "Initialized" verb MUST used be the first statement (cmi5 allowed or defined)
+* The "Terminated" verb MUST be the Last statement (cmi5 allowed or defined)

 AUs may use additional verbs not listed in this specification.